How do you feel about working side by side with a robot?

 “The apparatus, known as a collaborative robot or ‘cobot,’ may take a number of configurations common to conventional robots,” they write.
 “In place of the actuators that move conventional robots, however, cobots use variable transmission elements whose transmission ratio is adjustable under computer control via small servomotors.
 Cobots thus need few if any powerful, and potentially dangerous, actuators.
 Instead, cobots guide, redirect, or steer motions that originate with the person.”

-Universal Robots (UR) cobots are being employed in the food and agriculture industries along the supply chain, including production, processing, and distribution, says Douglas Peterson, MBA, general manager of Universal Robots USA, Inc., Ann Arbor, Mich.
+Universal Robots USA, Inc.’s (UR) cobots are being employed in the food and agriculture industries along the supply chain, including production, processing, and distribution, says Douglas Peterson, MBA, general manager at UR, Ann Arbor, Mich.

 Headquartered in Denmark, UR sold the world’s first commercially viable cobot, the UR5, in 2008, long before the term for this emerging robot class was widely used.
 A newer model, the UR12 followed in 2012, then a tabletop cobot, the UR3, was introduced in 2015.
 These cobots’ names come from their payload in kilograms.